Inkvaders

-Inkvaders is an alien invasion game for the iPhone.
+Inkvaders is a 2009 side-scrolling shooter game developed and published by Chillingo.
+It was released for the App Store on August 20, 2009.

-Summary
+Gameplay and release

-A hand drawn hero has to protect Earth from Martians.
+Across thirty levels, the player controls a character named Generic Marine (abbreviated G), who has to defend the Earth on the Moon from a Martian alien invasion.
 The hero can choose from a laser, a gun, and a rocket launcher as weapons and can use a jet pack.
 The Martians can only shoot their lasers at close range.
 The hero can collect power-ups to purchase weapons, ammo, health, and jet pack fuel.
-Game is no longer on the app store.
+After releasing for the App Store on August 20, 2009, it has become unavailable.

 Reception

 Robert Workman, of Modojo, said that the game reminds him of 1950s sci-fi, has a good soundtrack, and that he enjoys seeing the aliens explode.
 His problems with it is that the game is repetitive and that the later levels are really hard.
-An appVersity reviewer said that they liked the game, but thinks that it's hard to believe that games like this are a hit.